equinor/ert/README.md

 ## Developing

-ERT is pure Python software.
-To start developing, install it in editable mode:
+*ERT* is Python and C software.
+To start developing, install it in editable
+mode:

 ```
 $ git clone https://github.com/equinor/ert